 - An "Online Number" makes it possible for people to call you on your computer or smartphone running Skype, from their landline or cell phone.

-- A feature which can be useful is share screen.
+- A feature that can be useful is the share screen.
 If someone is helping you sort out a problem on your computer, this facility allows them to watch everything that is happening on the screen of your computer.

 - It is possible to send files to the other computer and also SMS messages to cell phones.

 - A disadvantage of Skype is that it often suffers from anomalies.
 For instance, the connection can drop or there can be short periods during a call when either party cannot hear each other.
 It sometimes happens that you get a "stuttering" effect where the last word that a person says is rapidly repeated.

 Often, though, the sound quality can be excellent and much better than that achieved on a standard telephone handset, set to speaker/hands-free mode.
 This is because of the higher quality of microphones and loudspeakers in a computer.

 Did You Find This Article Useful?

 Was the info in this article useful and instructive?
 How can I improve it?
 Would you like to ask me any questions?